journberk/J124Final/README.md

 * This survey created by the LGBTQ+ Bar Association is a surgery that is completed by over 110 law schools and their students.
 It describes in detailed questions how students in each law school identify, if any faculty belong to the community, and even more data, such as health care regarding the community.

 ### Question 1
+#### *Which law school has the largest number of students who have another gender identify?*

+###### The Break Down:

+1. Locate the column labeled - "Total FY Class Another Gender Identity."
+2. Click the first cell labeling this column.
+On the bottom right of the topmost cell, there will be an arrow pointing downward or an upside-down triangle.
+After clicking that button, select "sort sheet Z->A." This will arrange the values from highest to lowest.
+Your result should be this:

+###### The Answer:

+### Question 2
 #### *Which school had the highest number of students who did not report data and these students were not students of color?*

 ###### The Break Down: